brendenlake/CCM-site/README.md

 DS-GA 1016 (Data Science)
 PSYCH-GA 3405.004 (Psychology)

-**Contact information and EdStem**:
+**Contact information and Ed Discussion**:
-The [class EdStem page](X) is the main point of contact.
-We use EdStem for questions and class discussions.
-Rather than emailing questions to the teaching staff, please post your questions on EdStem.
+The [class Ed Discussion page](https://edstem.org/us/courses/55155/discussion/) is the main point of contact.
+We use Ed Discussion for questions and class discussions.
+Rather than emailing questions to the teaching staff, please post your questions on Ed Discussion.
 It will get you a faster response and the answer will benefit others with the same question.

-Enrolled students should automatically have access to the EdStem.
-If for whatever reason this isn't the case for you, a signup link for our EdStem page is available here ([X](X)).
+Enrolled students should automatically have access to the Ed Discussion.
+If for whatever reason this isn't the case for you, a signup link for our Ed Discussion page is available here ([https://edstem.org/us/join/xCQY7G](https://edstem.org/us/join/xCQY7G)).

-Once enrolled, our class EdStem page is available here ([X](X)).
+Once enrolled, our class Ed Discussion page is available here ([https://edstem.org/us/courses/55155/discussion/](https://edstem.org/us/courses/55155/discussion/)).

-If you have a question that isn't suitable for EdStem and there is a need to email the teaching staff directly, please use the following email address: **instructors-ccm-spring2024@googlegroups.com**
+If you have a question that isn't suitable for Ed Discussion and there is a need to email the teaching staff directly, please use the following email address: **instructors-ccm-spring2024@googlegroups.com**

 **Office hours**:
 Default is in person, but email us to request zoom if need be.
-Brenden Lake TBD
+Brenden Lake, Mondays 4:30-5:30pm, 60 5th Ave., Room 610
 Todd Gureckis TBD
 Solim LeGris TBD
 Cindy Luo TBD